frankielivada22/StarryNight/README.md

-# My Customized Starry Night Theme
+# My Customized Spicetify Starry Night Theme

 This project is a personalized version of the original starry night theme.
 I’ve modified several aspects of the code and style to make it my own.
 Below is a list of changes and customizations I've implemented: